WestleyArgentum/westleyargentum.github.io/README.md

 In 2012 I graduated with a BS in Computer Science in Real Time Interactive Simulations and a minor in Math from DigiPen Institute of Technology.

-I am currently attending [Hacker School](https://www.hackerschool.com/) where I'm working on a variety of projects involvig campaign finance data.
+I am currently attending [Hacker School](https://www.hackerschool.com/) where I'm working on a variety of projects involving campaign finance data.